-There’s a small parking area off to the right (west) of this bridge crossing which provided easy access and convenient parking.
+There’s a small parking area off to the right (west) of this bridge crossing, which provides easy access and convenient parking.
 I walked down the smooth embankment and easily stepped into the river below the bridge.
 As is my custom, I immediately turned and began to fish my way upstream.
-Initially, the river was about thigh deep and I could wade easily in its center.
+Initially, the river was about thigh deep, and I could easily wade in its center.
 However, the farther upstream I went, the deeper it became.
-I was eventually closed out as a result of the increasing depth and had to leave the river.
+I was eventually closed out due to the increasing depth and had to leave the river.

 Since it was deep, I relied on streamer patterns for my fishing here.
 Nothing was moving on the October afternoon when I visited.
 Since I was closed out moving upstream, I returned to my entry point and headed downstream.
-Here, the river was much shallower — knee high — and made for even easier wading and movement.
-I fished downstream for 100 yards or so; focusing on the spot where I small creek joined the river from the west.
-I did not catch anything — nada.
+Here, the river was much shallower—knee-high—and made for even easier wading and movement.
+I fished downstream for 100 yards or so, focusing on the spot where a small creek joined the river from the west.
+I did not catch anything—nada.

 The river bottom in this area is mostly sand turning to gravel in the downstream riffled area.
 The banks are steep as you move upstream and are protected by thick undergrowth.
 I had to look hard for a place to exit the river once I was closed out.
 Downstream, the high banks continue and once you are in the river, you pretty much stay there.